jessepav/lacygoill-wiki-backup/keyboard/layout.md

 An XKB source file.

-## How does `setxkbmap` know how to translate the parameters it receives into an `xkb_keymap` stanza?
+## How does `setxkbmap(1)` know how to translate the parameters it receives into an `xkb_keymap` stanza?

 The translation is governed by a rule file:

     /usr/share/X11/xkb/rules/evdev

-Using the rule file, `setxkbmap` translates  each of its parameters to create an XKB source file.
+Using the rule file, `setxkbmap(1)` translates  each of its parameters to create an XKB source file.
 For example, the parameter:

     -option terminate:ctrl_alt_bksp